 If shareholders initiate removal

-If your shareholders have decided to remove the company from the register, they need to pass a special resolution:
+If your shareholders have decided to remove the company from the register, they need to pass a shareholder's resolution:

 - agreeing to this course of action, and

 - authorising a shareholder to make the application.
 You will need to provide a copy of the resolution when you apply for removal.

 If the board of directors initiates removal

 The directors of a company can only apply for removal from the register if the company's constitution allows them to.

 You must pass a resolution agreeing to apply for removal, but you don't need to provide a copy of the resolution when you apply for removal.